Soomeetech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script for directory permission writing that set permissions for dir writing script that change group writing script that change owner and group`
+script for directory permission writing that set permissions for dir writing script that change group writing script that change owner and group writing script for symbolic link permission